jinghuazhao/Caprion/README.md

         kill $server_pid
         # Check active processes with `ps`.

-    One can launch Edge using a module or a temporary user data directory if needed:
+    One can launch Edge/Chrome using a module or a temporary user data directory if needed:

         module load ceuadmin/edge
         # ~/.config/microsoft-edge